Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | print("What does \\"blobb\\" mean?") | What does "blobb" mean? | Allows you to insert a double quotation mark into your string literal without ending the string literal itself.

-Floyd string literals do not support insert hex sequences or unicode code points.
+Floyd string literals do not support insert hex sequences or Unicode code points.

 ##### CORE FUNCTIONS